Saleemnasim3/Saleem_Sadat_teladoc_challenge/README.md

  ##Use

- Use Runner Class to execute the test case.
+ Clone this project and and use the Runner Class to execute the test case.